 - Applicants must have a doctoral degree.

-- The number of speakers should not exceed 30.
+- The number of speakers should generally not exceed 15 to 20 persons.

 - Congresses or larger conferences or sections within the framework of symposiums, annual conferences, etc., or purely doctoral workshops or summer schools cannot be supported.